 Case worker and child’s therapist need to support both the receiving caregiver and giving caregiver in the transition process.

-In most cases, having giving caregiver involved with the child and the receiving caregiver (whether reunified with birth parents, moved to a relative placement, foster placement or adoptive placement) after the placement is helpful in maintaining the child’s sense of self and strengthen attachment relationships.
+In most cases, having giving caregiver involved with the child and the receiving caregiver (whether reunified with birth parents, moved to a relative placement, foster placement or adoptive placement) after the placement is helpful in maintaining the child’s sense of self and strengthening attachment relationships.

 TIPS FOR CASE WORKER -